RoboCup-SPL/GameController/README.md

 ### Usage

-In your NAOqi module, execute the follow code at the beginning (only once):
+In your NAOqi module, execute the following code at the beginning (only once):

     AL::ALMemoryProxy *memory = new AL::ALMemoryProxy(pBroker);
     memory->insertData("GameCtrl/teamNumber", <your team number>);